-For a Petition to be considered at all by the Select Committee, a signatory to the Petition needs to appear before the Committee.
-The practice of the House of Commons allows Petitioners to be heard in person, by Counsel or by a duly appointed agent.
+For a Petition to be considered at all by the Select Committee, a signatory to the Petition must appear before the Committee.
+The practice of the House of Lords allows Petitioners to be heard in person, by Counsel or by a duly appointed agent.

 Petitioners are limited in the arguments that they can raise in Select Committee (for example, they may seek to argue for an amendment to the HS2 Bill, but may not argue that the Select Committee should reject it outright).
-Petitioners cannot raise matters which they did not raise in their Petition, and cannot raise the concerns of others who have not petitioned.
+Petitioners cannot raise matters which they did not raise in their Petition, unless explicitly authorised to do so by the Committee, and cannot raise the concerns of others who have not petitioned.